americanexpress/iguazu-rest/README.md

         },
       }),
       // optionally override the resources id key, defaults to 'id'
-      // this is only used to extract the id after a create or to get the ids of the resources in a collection
+      // this is only used to extract the id after a create
+      // or to get the ids of the resources in a collection
       idKey: 'userId',
-      // optionally massage the data to be more RESTful, collections need to be lists, resources need to be objects
+      // optionally massage the data to be more RESTful,
+      // collections need to be lists, resources need to be objects
-      transformData: (data, { id, actionType, state }) => massageDataToBeRESTful(data)
+      transformData: (data, { id, actionType, state }) => massageDataToBeRESTful(data),
-    }
     },
+  },
   // opts that will be sent along with every resource request
   defaultOpts: {
     headers: {
-      "Accept": "application/json",
-      "Content-Type": "application/json",
-    }
+      Accept: 'application/json',
+      'Content-Type': 'application/json',
     },
+  },
   // extend fetch with some added functionality
   baseFetch: fetchWith6sTimeout,
   // override state location, defaults to state.resources
-  getToState: (state) => state.data.resources
+  getToState: (state) => state.data.resources,
 });

 const store = createStore(